ismailshak/BrickBreaker/README.md

 ## How To Play

-The aim of the game is destroy all the bricks.
+The aim of the game is to destroy all the bricks in the scene.
 They will look like this:

 ![Brick Example](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/limeTile.png "Brick Example")